-At WyoTech, students will get hands-on experience with a variety of diesel engines and power systems.
-Our instructors make sure students are able to work with machines produced by some of the top names in the diesel industry, such as: Cummins, Caterpillar, Detroit Diesel, John Deere, and more.
+At WyoTech, you'll get hands-on experience working with a variety of diesel engines and power systems.
+Our instructors make sure you're able to work with machines produced by some of the top names in the diesel industry.

 You'll study diesel engine theory and design, engine performance, cooling systems, lubrication systems, induction exhaust and after-treatment systems, hydrostatic transmissions, charging systems, heavy-duty torque converters, power train principles, heavy-duty clutches, transport refrigeration, brake air systems, steering alignment, and so much more.

 This core requirement course provides foundations in hydraulics, hydrostatic drive transmissions, use of freestanding engines and skid steer loaders, heavy duty torque converters, Allison transmissions, basic DC electricity and electrical systems, repair and troubleshooting of hydraulic systems, pumps and cylinders, and mobile electrical systems.
 You will also learn to read hydraulic and electrical diagrams and use flow meters, pressure gauges, multi-meters and charging/starting/battery test equipment.